LEAN-96/RAG-Demystified/README.md

 ## Generation:
 RAG uses a method called late fusion to combine information from all the documents it finds.
 It first predicts answers for each pair of document and question.
 Late fusion means that it combines all these predictions to come up with a final answer.
 This method is beneficial because it helps improve the overall performance of the system by allowing it to learn from its mistakes and correct them.

+The retrieved documents are injected in a prompt and given to the generator in a JSON format:

+    [
+        {
+            "question": "What is Retrieval-Augmented Generation (RAG)?",
+            "answers": ["memory have so far been only investigated for extractive downstream tasks.
+We explore a general-<br>purpose ﬁne-tuning recipe for retrieval-augmented generation (RAG) — models which combine pre-<br>trained parametric and non-parametric mem-", "memory with non-parametric (i.e., retrieval-based) memories [ 20,26,48] can address some of these<br>issues because knowledge can be directly revised and expanded, and accessed knowledge can be", "documents, relying primarily on non-parametric knowledge.
+We also compare to “Closed-Book QA”<br>approaches [ 52], which, like RAG, generate answers, but which do not exploit retrieval, instead" ], "ctxs": [
+                {
+                    "id": "4", "11", "70" # passage id from database tsv file
+                    "title": "RAG for Knowledge-Intensive NLP Tasks",
+                    "text": "....",
+                    "score": "...",  # retriever score
+                    "has_answer": true|false
+         },
+    ]

 Sources: